GabeScott/standard-works-vault/General Conference/1988 April - “Come unto Christ, and Be Perfected in Him”.md

 As we have felt the Spirit and made new and sacred resolves, may we now have the courage and fortitude to carry out those resolves.

-For the next six months, your conference edition of the Ensign should stand next to your standard works and be referred to frequently.
-As my dear friend and brother Harold B. Lee said, we should let these conference addresses “be the guide to [our] walk and talk during the next six months.
+For the next six months, your conference edition of the *Ensign* should stand next to your standard works and be referred to frequently.
+As my dear friend and brother Harold B. Lee said, we should let these conference addresses “be the guide to \[our\] walk and talk during the next six months.
 These are the important matters the Lord sees fit to reveal to this people in this day” (in Conference Report, Apr.
 1946, p.
 68).

-May we all go to our homes rededicated to the sacred mission of the Church as so beautifully set forth in these conference sessions—to “invite all to come unto Christ” (D&C 20:59), “yea, come unto Christ, and be perfected in him” (Moro.
-10:32).
+May we all go to our homes rededicated to the sacred mission of the Church as so beautifully set forth in these conference sessions—to “invite all to come unto Christ” ([[D&C 20.59|D&C 20:59]]), “yea, come unto Christ, and be perfected in him” ([[Moroni 10.32|Moro.
+10:32]]).

 This grand mission of the Church is accomplished by proclaiming the gospel, perfecting the Saints, and redeeming the dead.

 In the next few days, in each of our homes, may we prayerfully consider specific ways we as families and individuals can accomplish this mission.
-While we still feel the spirit of this great conference and while the words still ring in our ears, let us determine how each of us can be doers of the word and not hearers only (see James 1:22).
+While we still feel the spirit of this great conference and while the words still ring in our ears, let us determine how each of us can be doers of the word and not hearers only (see [[James 1.22|James 1:22]]).

 In proclaiming the gospel, would you prayerfully consider and ponder the following as it applies to you: